isomerpages/nlb-mobile-guide/spotlight/Kids/scwyc2.md

 ---
 layout: post
-title:  Stay Curious with Your Child - Paper Crafts
+title:  Stay Curious with Your Child - Yoga for Kids
 date:   2020-05-6
 permalink: /spotlight/kids/yogaforkids
 description: Looking for easy craft activities for children?
 Write thoughtful messages in these paper hearts to appreciate your family and friends.